Micou's Island, Nova Scotia: Micou Family Memorial

 On the far side of the island is a memorial site for Creswell MacMurrary Micou and his wife Andrina McIntyre.
 In 2014 Anne Micou Harper memorial plaque was added to the memorial rock.
 The Ashes of the residents have been spread here during memorial services.
 Many hikers leave shells and their beach finds at the memorial site, in memory of the island residents.

 Strong Arm

 The oldest living tree on Micou's Island – a sugar maple known as "Strong Arm".
 It is estimated to be over 185 years old and one of only two sugar maples on the entire Island, Strong Arm is the spiritual centre of the island for many reasons and generations have sought its broad canopy for solace and meditation.
 In 2021, the central stem of the maple tree has fallen.

 Sand Bar

-The sandbar on that connects Micou's Island to the mainland of the Indian Pt. peninsula is walkable (without getting wet) for a 5-hour window that is 2.5 hours on either side of low tide.
+The sandbar that connects Micou's Island to the mainland of the Indian Pt. peninsula is walkable (without getting wet) for a 5-hour window that is 2.5 hours on either side of low tide.